Step uP Chattanooga Non Profit

 August: We were able to continue a Work Life correspondence class with a participant who could not finish the class due to the Covid shutdown at Silverdale Detention Center in August.

-October: We continued with new classes in in both Work Life for women, and Faith & Finances for the men.
+October: We continued with new classes in both Work Life for women and Faith & Finances for men.
 Out of those classes, one woman wanted to join our program outside.
 Stephanie went to court for the first time to answer questions about Step uP, and the judge decided for Donna to join our Faith & Finances class at Hickory Valley Christian Church.
 We have also helped her in finding training for a job opportunity, provided her with clothing and other essentials, and one of our partners found her transitional housing with the entire household attending Faith & Finances classes together.

 Our website was updated thanks to board member Martha Langley.
 Our board members have remained active.